Educational Leadership and Foundations

 MEd in Educational Leadership/Education Policy Studies Specialization

-The Education Policy Studies specialization is a rigorous full-time, two-year program, preparing professionals to contribute to educational change, policy, and research on a local, national, and/or global scale.
+The Education Policy Studies specialization is a rigorous program, preparing professionals to contribute to educational change, policy, and research on a local, national, and/or global scale.
 Students examine educational movements, reforms, outcomes, and controversies using modes of inquiry associated with an array of scholarship fields and disciplines.

 The EPS specialization prepares students for successful careers with:

 - Private research and development firms

 - Local and regional school districts

 - PhD programs in education, policy, research, measurement, etc.

 Program flexibility also allows interdisciplinary collaboration through approved joint degree programs such as the MEd/JD program.

 Chair: Pamela Hallam

 - Computer Lab.
 Computers are available in the McKay School computer lab to provide graduate students access to the several university-licensed software programs, such as SPSS and NVivo to analyze research data.
 These computers also enable students to search and access materials found online as well as in the Harold B. Lee Library.
 EdD students will also have access to the library facilities at the University of Utah.